ITACaRT/itacart/docs/source/concepts/data_and_interoperability/binary_encoding_spec.md

 Unlike the seven-bit floor, which follows from the format, the twenty bytes is a reading of this implementation and no test pins it.

-### Is ten bytes a node expensive?
+### The node against its information content

-It is close to the floor rather than far from it.
+Ten bytes is close to the floor rather than far from it.
 A resolution-13 address carries about **62.8 bits** of information: two of quadrant, twenty-one of the resolution-1 pair, twelve across the six even levels and twenty-eight across the six odd ones.
 Eighty bits is **1.27 times** that, and the